Under the Control of Substances Hazardous to Health Regulations (COSHH) you must store and handle chemicals and dangerous substances in a way that:

 You need to assess the risks of storing and handling dangerous substances.
 This includes the possibility of environmental damage caused by leaks and spills.

-You should then take any precautions needed to control risks, including:
+You should then take any actions needed to control risks, including:

 - storing chemicals according to the manufacturer's instructions on the safety data sheet

-- keeping the minimum quantity of hazardous substances necessary
+- keeping the smallest quantity of hazardous substances necessary

 - storing incompatible substances separately